 Music to improve your mood

-Like listening to music whilst working?
+Like listening to music while working?
 Turns out it could be making you more productive.

-The connection between listening to music you like at work and an improved mood is strong, says Teresa Lesiuk, Associate Professor of Music Education at the University of Miami.
+The connection between listening to music you like at work and an improved mood is vital, says Teresa Lesiuk, Associate Professor of Music Education at the University of Miami.

 Her research shows that listening to that music often produces “mild, positive moods” and being in that frame of mind can be helpful when attempting to get work done.

 Teresa Lesiuk states that personal choice is important, especially in those who are moderately skilled in their jobs.
-Those who listen to music they enjoy often complete tasks more quickly because the music improved their mood.
+Those who listen to music often enjoy completing tasks more quickly because the music improves their mood.

-Songs which include sounds of nature can enhance cognitive functioning and improve levels of concentration.
+Songs that include sounds of nature can enhance cognitive functioning and improve concentration levels.

-If your work requires you to be more upbeat, you could try listening to music that matches this tempo.
-Baroque is a good choice if you have a lot of work to get done.
+If your work requires you to be more upbeat, listen to music that matches this tempo.
+Baroque is a good choice if you have much work to do.

 Keep it cool